Welcome to Kids Programs at The WasteShed

-This year, Camp WasteShed is offering sessions on paper mache, sewing, and printmaking.
+This year, The WasteShed kids program is offering sessions on paper mache, sewing, and printmaking.

 Spring Break Day Camp Details: